rebelsky/csc322-jekyll/_dev/_handouts/faq.md

 > Yes.
 Since the start of Fall 2016, I have written an essay on some topic each day.
 You can find them all at
-<http://www.cs.grinnell.edu/~rebelsky/musings>.
+<https://www.cs.grinnell.edu/~rebelsky/musings>.
 If you want to "subscribe",
-follow me on Twitter.
+follow me on Twitter or use [the RSS feed](https://www.cs.grinnell.edu/~rebelsky/musings/rss).

 About the course web
 --------------------